thephez/dash-docs/_includes/devdoc/guide_transactions.md

   opcodes which solely push data to the stack.

-* The transaction must not include any outputs which receive fewer than 1/3 as many satoshis as it would take to spend it in a typical input.
+* The transaction must not include any outputs which receive fewer than 1/3 as many duffs as it would take to spend it in a typical input.
   That's currently 5460 duffs for a
   P2PKH or P2SH output on a Dash Core node with the default relay fee.
   Exception: standard null data outputs must receive zero duffs.